SQream/sqream_docs/getting_started/deleting_rows.rst

    executed

-.. note:: The :ref:`truncate` command will immediately delete rows from table and remove data from disk, while the :ref:`delete` command will delete rows from table but will not remove data from disk.
-Use ``CLEAN UP`` after ``DELETE`` to remove data from disk.
+.. note:: While using the :ref:`truncate` command will both delete rows from a table and remove data from disk, using the :ref:`delete` command will only delete rows from a table.
+To remove data from disk after using the ``DELETE`` command, use :ref:`delete_guide`.

 For more information, see the following: